sbslee/fuc/README.rst

    $ cd fuc
    $ pip install .

 The nice thing about this approach is that you will have access to development versions that are not available in Anaconda or PyPI.
 For example, you can access a development branch with the ``git checkout`` command.
+When you do this, please make sure your environment already has all the dependencies installed.

 Getting Help
 ============